OlinDSA2025/olindsa2025.github.io/assignments/assignment_03.md

 }
 ```

 In order to implement your priority queue, you'll want to create a ``MinHeap``.
 For your ``MinHeap`` you can either build it from scratch (e.g., using [this Wikipedia page](https://en.wikipedia.org/wiki/Heap_(data_structure)) as a guide) or you can build off (or probably just use) the reference implementation [here](https://github.com/OlinDSA2024/Assignment03/blob/main/src/main/kotlin/MinHeap.kt).
-The priority queue will be a pretty thin wrapper on top op the heap.
+The priority queue will be a pretty thin wrapper on top of this heap.

 ## Searching